-This Corporate Governance Statement describes the key corporate governance policies and practices of Ansell and its group companies (Ansell) during the financial year ending 30 June 2020 (FY20).
-It was approved by the Board on 25 August 2020.
+This Corporate Governance Statement describes the key corporate governance policies and practices of Ansell and its group companies (Ansell) during the financial year ending 30 June 2021 (FY21).
+It was approved by the Board on 24 August 2021.

 Ansell works to embrace the spirit of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (ASX Principles).
-For FY20, Ansell complied with each of the ASX Principles (3rd edition).
+Ansell complies with each of the ASX Principles (4th edition).
 A checklist summarising the Company's compliance with the ASX Principles is set out at the end of this statement.
-Ansell acknowledges that the 4th edition of the ASX Principles comes into effect for the financial year that commenced on 1 July 2020, and Ansell is committed to compliance with these new ASX Principles.